 Creating a space which caters to all these needs can be challenging but it is crucial to choose the right safe haven away from the distractions of everyday life where you can – finally – get your head down.

 Here are 5 Tips for the Perfect Desk:

 2. Make your workspace beautiful!
 This one is simple but very important – make this space your own.
-If it makes you happy, it will keep you productive and keep you sat at your desk.
+If it makes you happy, it will keep you productive and keep you at your desk.
 Who are you?
 What do you like?
-A real succulent or a cactus is a good place to start, as is an inspiring wall hanging or quote on the wall ahead.
-Pick stationary that makes you smile.
+A real succulent or a cactus is a good place to start, as is an inspiring wall hanging or framed quote.
+Pick stationery that makes you smile.
 Do you like the tones of walnut or oak?
 Do you like bright colours or clean, neutral tones?
 These are the things to think about when choosing and organising your desk.
 Remember – beauty facilities creativity ☀️

-5. Lighting.💡 We all love natural, bright lightening so try to position your desk next to a window (he writes, huddled over his keyboard in a darkened room) but sometimes all-nighters will have to happen.
+5. Lighting.💡 We all love bright, natural light so try to position your desk next to a window (he writes, huddled over his keyboard in a darkened room) but sometimes all-nighters will have to happen.
 It’s inevitable.
-A natural toned bulb in an industrial style lamp will be your saving grace.
+A natural-toned bulb in an industrial style lamp will be your saving grace.
 Not only does the right lighting keep your mind in the right place but it also makes you feel like an actual fully grown-up academic person, toiling away on your magnum opus.

 In conclusion, when it comes to actually buying the desk itself, get something that works for you.
 Make sure it has enough table top space, make sure to beautify it, and don’t scrimp on quality…wait I missed one!